 What makes a good bathroom?

-If you want to know what makes a good bathroom, the secret is that it depends entirely on personal needs.
+If you want to know what makes a good bathroom, the secret is that it depends entirely on individual needs.
 Every person will have different priorities, so these should be taken into account.

 Additional words / Linda Clayton